PATCH Method

 PATCH <request-target>["?"<query>] HTTP/1.1

-- <request-target>: identifies the target resource of the request when combined with the information provided in the Host header.
-This is an absolute path (e.g.- /path/to/file.html) in requests to an origin server, and an absolute URL in requests to proxies (e.g.- http://www.example.com/path/to/file.html)
+<request-target>: identifies the target resource of the request when combined with the information provided in the Host header.
+This is an absolute path (e.g./path/to/file.html) in requests to an origin server, and an absolute URL in requests to proxies (e.g.http://www.example.com/path/to/file.html)<query>(Optional) - an optional query component preceded by a question-mark?.
+Often used to carry identifying information in the form ofkey=valuepairs.

 Examples